 - Know Your Customers (KYC) rules must be strictly adhered to.

-- The Transaction Monitoring Procedures (TMP) should be clearly defined procedures should outline daily checks.
+- The Transaction Monitoring Procedures (TMP) should be clearly defined procedures and should outline daily checks.

 - Clear procedures that facilitate the identification and reporting of suspicious matters.

 - The compliance managers must have appropriate authority to carry out his/her duties as they pertain to AML/CTF.

 - All staff must be trained (note training must be tailored to each designated service).